Scripture Reference:

 Many bodies were buried in caves.
 There might be a number of niches in the tomb where the bodies of family members were placed.
 The tombs had a small entrance that was closed by rolling a big stone against it.

 Jesus could have raised Lazarus from a distance or even prevented his death.
-That would have meant his friends would not have had to be sad.
-He knew that it was the will of the Father that Lazarus would die and that his raising up from the dead would show God’s glory (verse 40).
-He did not raise Lazarus to make his friends happy.
+That would have meant His friends would not have had to be sad.
+He knew that it was the will of the Father that Lazarus would die and that his rising up from the dead would show God’s glory (verse 40).
+He did not raise Lazarus to make His friends happy.
 He raised Lazarus to show the glory of God.

-The ever-practical Mary was shocked when Jesus asked for the stone to be rolled back.
+The ever-practical Martha was shocked when Jesus asked for the stone to be rolled back.
 She knew the body would smell after this time had passed.
 Imagine how she and the others felt when Jesus called for Lazarus to come out (verse 43).
-It has been humorously noted that Jesus had to call Lazarus by name because if he had not then who knows how many people would have walked out of the tombs that day!
+It has been humorously noted that Jesus had to call Lazarus by name because if He had not, then who knows how many people would have walked out of the tombs that day!

-Children love the picture of Lazarus hopping out of the tomb but could not actually move around a lot.
-He would have been wrapped in all of those burial clothes.
+Children enjoy the mental picture of a raised Lazarus hopping out of the tomb, unable to walk easily because his legs were wrapped up in burial cloths.
 Perhaps he even floated out of the tomb?
 Jesus had to tell the onlookers to take his grave clothes off and let him go (verse 44).

 Give all your worries to him, because he cares for you.
 1 Peter 5:7 ICB